Euclideon/udSDKUnity/README.md

 Each included example is accompanied by a scene demonstrating the use of the objects.
 The best way to become farmiliar with these unity objects is to explore their usage in those scenes.
 Currently there are four sample scenes
 - Basic Render - showing importing a UDS and usage of the picking system (extraction of voxel data from the point cloud given a coordinate in screen space)
-- Driving demo -Showing the usage of the VDK collider object to make local mesh colliders for physics simulation
+- Driving demo -Showing the usage of the udSDK collider object to make local mesh colliders for physics simulation
 - Filter Demo -  demonstrating the use of a query filter to selectively render volumes of the point cloud
-- Raycasting Example - Showing usage of the VDK Collider to estimate surfaces in front of the camera for raycasting.
+- Raycasting Example - Showing usage of the udSDK Collider to estimate surfaces in front of the camera for raycasting.
+- Projects demo - Example of importing udStream Projects including a uds and POIs into Unity

 Examples of use of the  API features are located under Assets/Plugins/EuclideonUdSDK/Scenes
 ## Basic Example